 The MSC's Capacity Building Program supports fisheries worldwide that are improving towards sustainability and MSC certification.
-It's part of the MSC's commitment to provide equal access for all those seeking certification, particularly small-scale fisheries and those in developing economies.
+It's part of the MSC's commitment to provide equal access for all those seeking certification, particularly small-scale fisheries and those in the developing world.